 Mindfulness

 One of the requirements for hypnosis is cultivating a state of focused awareness.
-This mindfulness technique can be practiced at home to develop a more fine-tuned awareness of the body.
-Over time it can result in a heightened ability to recognize PTSD symptoms and triggers as soon as they come up.
+This mindfulness technique can be practiced at home to develop a more fine-tuned body awareness.
+Over time, this can result in a heightened ability to recognize PTSD symptoms and triggers.
 It then becomes possible to manage the symptoms before they intensify.

 Relaxation Meditation

-Most hypnotherapists incorporate some kind of progressive body relaxation into a hypnosis session.
+Most hypnotherapists incorporate progressive muscle relaxation into a hypnosis session.
 This mindfulness technique is easy to learn and use at home.
-Simply find a quiet space, close your eyes, and bring your attention to each part of the body from the top of the head down to the feet.
-Spend some time noticing where there is tension or stress and do your best to let go and relax.
+Find a quiet space, close your eyes, and bring your attention to each body part from the top of the head down to the feet.
+Spend time noticing where there is tension or stress, and do your best to let go and relax.

 The mechanics of a self-hypnosis session are not that difficult to learn.
 Books and other resources have scripts for self-hypnosis routines that can be memorized or recorded.
-Once one has learned how to elicit a trance state for themselves, they can employ a variety of techniques to address PTSD symptoms including creating and anchoring resource states and repeating positive suggestions silently or out loud.
+Once one understands how to elicit a trance state, one can employ various techniques to address PTSD symptoms, including creating and anchoring resource states and repeating positive suggestions.

 Support Groups

-PTSD can be a difficult condition to live with alone.
-Fortunately, there are many in-person and online support groups that can help you find relief.
-Ask your hypnotist or therapist to help you find a support group in your area.
+PTSD can be a challenging condition to live with alone.
+Fortunately, many in-person and online support groups can help you find relief.
+Ask your hypnotist or therapist to help you find a local support group.